demisto/content/Packs/AzureWAF/Integrations/AzureWAF/README.md

 #### Cortex XSOAR Azure app
 In order to use the Cortex XSOAR Azure application, use the default application ID (cf22fd73-29f1-4245-8e16-533704926d20) and fill in your subscription ID and default resource group name.

-#### Cortex XSOAR Azure App

-In order to use the Cortex XSOAR Azure application, use the default application ID (8f9010bb-4efe-4cfa-a197-98a2694b7e0c).

 You only need to fill in your subscription ID and resource group name.
 You can find your resource group and subscription ID in the Azure Portal.
 For a more detailed explanation, visit [this page](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#azure-integrations-params).